Igigog/anomaly-modding-book/src/mapping/README.md

 That doesn't mean X-Ray SDK 0.5/0.6 and X-Ray SDK 0.4 have no forks, they do, but they're not as advanced as the forks based on X-Ray SDK 0.7.

-**Since most of you are going to be future mappers making new levels for Anomaly or for Call of Pripyat and its mods.**
+**In this page, I'll be specifically guiding you about the X-Ray SDK 0.7 and I'll be using its fork called IX-Ray SDK, which is not fully finished, but good enough for creating new levels and has LOTS of Quality of Life features, and I highly recommend you to use it as well.**

-**In this guide, I'll be specifically guiding you about the X-Ray SDK 0.7 and I'll be using its fork called IX-Ray SDK, which is not fully finished, but good enough for creating new levels and has LOTS of Quality of Life features, and I highly recommend you to use it as well, even though it's optional.**
+**It is optional, but I'm using forks for a very good reason, the vanilla SDK is very unstable and it cannot open nor modify very detailed levels.**

-It is based on the [IX-Ray Engine 1.6](https://github.com/ixray-team/ixray-1.6-stcop) platform, a fork of the X-Ray Engine 1.6.02, which is used in Call of Pripyat.
+The IX-Ray SDK is based on the [IX-Ray Engine 1.6](https://github.com/ixray-team/ixray-1.6-stcop) platform, a fork of the X-Ray Engine 1.6.02, which is used in Call of Pripyat.

-After explaining the existing SDK versions and the diffences between them, it's now the time to install and use the X-Ray SDK 0.7!
+After explaining the existing SDK versions and the diffences between them, it's now the time to install the X-Ray SDK 0.7!

 I'll cover the installation guide for the vanilla SDK 0.7 and the fork of it which I'll be using.